core-wg/oscore/draft-ietf-core-object-security.md

 To prevent reuse of Sequence Numbers, a node MAY perform the following procedure during normal operations:

-* Each time the Sequence Number in the Sender Context (i.e. the next unsused sequence number) is evenly divisible by K, where K > 0, store the sequence number in persistent memory.
-After boot, the node intiates the sequence number to the value stored in persistent memory + K - 1.
+* Each time the Sequence Number in the Sender Context (i.e. the next unused sequence number) is evenly divisible by K, where K > 0, store the sequence number in persistent memory.
+After boot, the node initiates the sequence number to the value stored in persistent memory + K - 1.
 Storing to persistent memory can be costly.
 The value K gives a trade-off between the number of storage operations and efficient use of sequence numbers.

 ### Replay Window